CloudforestTechnologies/electric-motor-thermal-modelling/README.md

 The following packages are required to support this project:

-numpy, pandas, matplotlib, seaborn, sklearn, keras, torch.
+numpy, pandas, matplotlib, seaborn, sklearn, keras.

 Clone

 Acknowledgements